-Principle B - Ensuring openness and comprehensive stakeholder engagement Sub Principles: • Openness To achieve this, we will: Seek the views of our stakeholders, residents and businesses and respond appropriately.
-End of Year Assessment Effective / Effective but scope for improvement / Requiring Improvement <to 24="" 25="" at="" be="" completed="" end="" of="" the=""> This is evidenced by: • Customer Charter • Customer Satisfaction Survey</to> Engaging comprehensively with Institutional stakeholders Engaging stakeholders effectively, including citizens and service users and respond appropriately.
+Principle B - Ensuring openness and comprehensive stakeholder engagementSub Principles:• Openness• Engaging comprehensively with Institutional stakeholders• Engaging stakeholders• Engaging stakeholders• Engaging stakeholders• Engaging stakeholders• Engaging stakeholders• Engaging stakeholders• Engaging stakeholders effectively, including citizens and service users To achieve this, we will: Seek the views of our stakeholders, residents and businesses and respond appropriately.
 Provide a variety of opportunities for the public to engage effectively with the Council.
 Ensure key Council meetings are accessible.
 Publish Agendas, minutes, report packs and a calendar for a full year for Council meetings.
 Set a balanced budget.
 Publish an Annual Statement of Accounts and Annual Auditors report to inform stakeholders and service users of the previous years achievements and outcomes.
 Ensure public consultation on the annual budget.
 Continue to ensure weaknesses are addressed.
-Customer Satisfaction Survey Customer Panel Compliments, suggestions and complaints Public participation at Council meetings, supported by our Constitution Live streams of a number of Council meetings Budget Book Statement of Accounts Audit Committee Internal Audit reports to Audit Committee Principle C - Defining outcomes in terms of sustainable economic, social, and environmental benefits End of Year Assessment Effective / Effective but scope for improvement / Requiring Improvement <to 24="" 25="" at="" be="" completed="" end="" of="" the=""></to> Sub Principles: To achieve this, we will: This is evidenced by: Defining Outcomes Sustainable economic, social and environmental benefits Set the Council's purpose and vision and use it as a basis for all strategic &amp; service planning.
+End of Year Assessment Effective / Effective but scope for improvement / Requiring Improvement <to 24="" 25="" at="" be="" completed="" end="" of="" the=""> </to> This is evidenced by: Customer Charter Customer Satisfaction Survey Customer Panel Compliments, suggestions and complaints Public participation at Council meetings, supported by our Constitution Live streams of a number of Council meetings Budget Book Statement of Accounts Audit Committee Internal Audit reports to Audit Committee Principle C - Defining outcomes in terms of sustainable economic, social, and environmental benefits End of Year Assessment Effective / Effective but scope for improvement / Requiring Improvement <to 24="" 25="" at="" be="" completed="" end="" of="" the=""></to> Sub Principles: To achieve this, we will: This is evidenced by: Defining Outcomes Sustainable economic, social and environmental benefits Set the Council's purpose and vision and use it as a basis for all strategic & service planning.
 Publish on the Council's website all annual reports to communicate the Council's activities and achievements including its financial position and performance.
 Prioritise resources to deal with competing demands and consider the impact of decisions in the medium-term financial strategy.
 Council Strategic Plan and Delivery Plan Strategic and Annual Internal Audit Plan based on priorities and risk Performance, Finance and Risk reports (taken to Cabinet 3 times a year) Statement of Accounts